Listen to an audio file of this tool.

 - Recognize effort by using “I notice…” statements like, “I noticed how you listened fully to your sister when she was upset.
 That’s so helpful to her.”

 - There are a number of games that require strong listening skills.
 Offer practice by playing these games as a family.
-Some suggested games are:

 - Charades (non-competitive).
 Expand categories and think of animals, insects, or vacation destinations to act out for one another with no teams and the simple enjoyment of nonverbal acting and guessing.
-This game strengthens how we attend to body language, an essential part of listening.
+This game strengthens how people attend to body language, an essential part of listening.

-- Cell-aphone.
+- Cell-phone.
 Remember the old game “Telephone”?
 It’s as effective at teaching listening and communication skills as it always has been.
 Place children in a circle.
 The first child whispers a short sentence in the next child’s ear.
 Each child passes on what he heard.
 The last child reveals the message.
 Giggles ensue when the message invariably changes from start to finish.

 - Cooperative (Ghost) Story Telling.
 Gather in a circle.
 The leader establishes the rules to get the game started.
 Let the group know that each person will have a turn to contribute one sentence to the ghost story.
 Pass around a talking stick and let participants know that only the one who possesses the stick may talk.
 The others must listen carefully in order to build upon the story.
 The leader can begin with the classic line, “It was a dark, stormy night and…” This requires no setup and no materials.
 Children will delight in the creativity and imagination involved.
 This is also a wonderful transition game that can be used on the spur of the moment when waiting for a next activity.
 For younger children, simply passing the story along adding one sentence at a time is enough to excite and involve a small group.

 - Read together.
 When you read stories together, you engage in a listening activity that can be deeply connecting for both of you.
 Be sure and involve your child in selecting the book they want to read.